vcz-fr/Meetup-Notes/README.md

 # Meetup notes

 This repository contains the notes I have taken during my meetups.
-My notes are not exhaustive and contain sometimes more than what happens during the actual presentations.
+They are not exhaustive and may contain more than what happens during the presentations.

 [&gt; Browse the meetup groups](/meetups/)